Student Conduct Process - Interim

 2.15.
 Violation of University Policies: Violating University policies including, but not limited to those listed in the related policy section of this regulations and the University Policy Manual.
 Violations of campus or University policies, rules or regulations, or federal, state, or local law may result in a violation of the Student Code of Conduct and imposition of sanctions.

-3. Sanctioning.
+3.1.
+Sanctioning.
 Violations of the Student Code of Conduct, will result in educational and/or disciplinary consequences called sanctions.
 Sanctions are designed with the intent of educating Respondents and protecting the ECU community.
 No sanctions will be enforced until all reviews have been exhausted with the exception of administrative actions taken to protect members of the ECU community.
-Each student who has been found responsible for violating the Student Code of Conduct shall be notified in writing of the appeal rights as they pertain to her/his case.
+Each student who has been found responsible for violating the Student Code of Conduct shall be notified in writing of the appeal rights, including any applicable time constraints, as they pertain to her/his case.

-3.1.
 Immediate Administrative Actions: The Office of Student Rights and Responsibilities, in conjunction with appropriate University administrators, may take interim action pending the resolution of a conduct case in order to preserve the safety and well-being of the ECU community and its members.
 These actions include, but are not limited to, counseling assessment and/or treatment, restriction of access or privileges, no-contact ban or removal from classes, and administrative suspension.
-For cases specific to sexual misconduct, the University may take interim measures to protect the Complainant in the educational setting or workplace based on the facts specified in the allegation, including but not limited to: minimizing contact with the Respondent and allowing the Complainant to change academic and extracurricular activities or his or her living, transportation, dining, and working situation as appropriate.

-3.1.2.
+3.1.1.
 Administrative suspension is the immediate separation of the student from enrollment at the University.
 Administrative suspension becomes effective immediately whenever there is information that the continued presence of the student on University property poses a substantial threat.
 A substantial threat might include, but is not limited to, threatening the safety of any person, significantly harming or attempting to harm someone, threatening to cause or causing significant property damage, and interfering with the stability and continuance of University functions.
+The Director of OSRR will determine when a student poses a substantial threat to the University community.

-3.1.3.
-If the circumstances permit, an OSRR administrator will meet with the student to be placed on administrative suspension to explain the allegation and to give the student an opportunity to respond.
-A student on administrative suspension has a right to appeal this administrative action within five calendar days to the Dean of Students.
+3.1.2.
+OSRR will send notice to a student who has been placed on administrative suspension.
+A student on administrative suspension has a right to appeal this administrative action within five (5) calendar days of receipt of notice of the administrative suspension to the Dean of Students, or his/her designee.
+The student may submit any information he/she would like the Dean of Students to consider on appeal.
 While the Dean of Students is reviewing the appeal, the student shall remain on suspension.

-3.1.5.
+3.1.4.
 Students who are administratively suspended are entitled to participate in the ECU conduct process while separated from the University.
+(For information regarding student organization interim actions, please see Procedures for Reports Against Student Organizations under Additional References.).)

 3.2.
 Guidelines for Sanctioning.
 When determining sanctions, conduct administrators and members of the Student Conduct Board take into account the nature and seriousness of the violation, the impact of the violation on the community, the Respondent's past conduct history, as well as the Respondent's developmental needs, and mitigating or aggravating factors existing at the time of the offense, which may include, but are not limited to: past disciplinary record, the nature of the misconduct (i.e. the Respondent was acting under duress or a mental condition; played a minor role in the commission of the offense; knowingly exposed others to a significant risk; convinced others to participate due to a position of leadership, dominance, trust or confidence; or the offense involved weapons or was especially heinous), as well as other relevant information regarding the degree of any damage, injury, or harm resulting from it.
 Multiple sanctions may be imposed for one violation.

 3.2.1.
-Violations of the Code that involve alcohol, drugs, weapons, hazing, substantial theft or fraud, physical harm to persons or property, sexual misconduct, other actions that create a substantial risk of harm to others or the University, or accumulation of multiple violations of the Code might result in suspension or expulsion from the University.
+Violations of the Code that involve alcohol, drugs, weapons, hazing, substantial theft or fraud, physical harm to persons or property, sexual misconduct, HIPAA violations, other actions that materially or substantially interfere with or disrupt the protected free expression right of others or create a substantial risk of harm to others or the University, or an accumulation of multiple violations of the Code may result in suspension or expulsion from the University.

 3.2.2.
 Determinations made or sanctions imposed under the Student Code of Conduct will not be subject to change solely because criminal charges arising from the same facts giving rise to a violation of the Code were dismissed, reduced or resolved in favor of or against the criminal law defendant.